 Bovada – Step-By-Step Zelle Instructions + $250 Bonus

-Bovada is the best offshore sportsbook for US players, hands down.
-Licensed to operate legally under the banner of the international Bodog brand, Bovada gives American bettors thousands of daily betting lines.
+Bovada is the best offshore sportsbook for US players, giving American bettors thousands of daily betting lines.
 Of course, the site really shines during the NFL Playoffs and championship weekend, with the largest selection of Super Bowl wagers – including the best Super Bowl prop bets – of any online betting site.
+And because Bovada accepts Bitcoin, you can use Zelle to bypass lengthy exchange delays and buy BTC from private sellers on LocalBitcoins.com.

-New Bovada members can get a $250 Sports Welcome Bonus, which is extendable to $750 if you use the site’s Zelle Bitcoin deposit option!
-(Note: Bovada does not currently accept new members from DE, MD, NJ, or NV.)
+New Bovada members can get a $250 Sports Welcome Bonus, which is extendable to $750 if you use the site’s Bitcoin deposit option!
+(Note: Bovada does not currently accept new members from DE, MD, NJ, NV, or NY.)

 - Same-day BTC payouts